US women beat Canada for gold in a 3-2 shootout thriller

 It only made the lack of gold at the Olympics all the more noticeable, and Canada has been in their way since losing the inaugural gold in Nagano in 1998.
 Canada had won 24 straight Olympic games to go along with those four consecutive gold medals – a streak of success in a women’s team sport second only to the U.S. basketball team’s current streak of six straight gold.

 This was the eighth time these North American rivals had met in the Olympics and the fifth with gold on the line.
-None of the previous seven was decided by more than two goals.
+None has been decided by more than two goals.

 Stauber went with Rooney in net after she won the only three games the U.S. took from Canada last fall during a pre-Olympic exhibition tour.